Stroll with me through Madrid's Literary Quarter and learn about writers and artists, past and present.

 A fine-muscled statue of Cervantes, clad in tights and clutching a manuscript, peers down on pedestrians in the open air; the author of Don Quixote, arguably the first novel in the world, receives more respect now than he did when he was alive.

 Where is Madrid's Literary Quarter?

-The literary quarter has a lovely central location, within walking distance of Madrid's Golden Triangle of Art Museums and bursting with cafes, bars and restaurants.
+The literary quarter has a lovely central location, within walking distance of Madrid's Golden Triangle of Art Museums.
 The area runs between Plaza de Santa Ana and Paseo del Prado.

 Related: Visiting Cervantes Home - The Shakespeare of Spain